-A look at the effects of technology on hyperactivity and some expert tips to help avoid potential harm
+Family psychologist Maria Guerrero takes a look at the effects of technology on hyperactivity, and offers expert tips to help avoid potential harm.

 Over the past decade in my practice, I have seen the increase in two trends.
 One is a boom in the diagnosis of Attention-Deficit/Hyperactivity Disorder (ADHD) in children.
 The other is the increase by children in the consumption of technology through smartphones, iPads, and so on, at younger and younger ages – from minutes a day in 2011 to 48 minutes a day in 2017.
 Given this relatively new reality, I frequently have parents question me about it, asking what effects screens might have on children, especially those with an ADHD diagnosis.
 Specifically, they want to know why screens fascinate children with ADHD so much.
 And, are screens the cause or effect of hyperactivity?
 Are screens the friend or the enemy?

 Before diving into the answers, let’s take a quick look at why attention is so important in the first place.
 Attention is a capacity that allows us to peek into the world around us.
 We develop this capacity as we grow.
 Following birth, we only pay attention to sensations such as hunger or sleep.
 Part of growing is developing the capacity to attend to different stimuli that move, and little by little we gain control over our attention until we are able to concentrate on something even if there are distractions around, such as paying attention to a teacher while our fellow classmates are fooling around.
 Mastering attention and being able to ignore distracting stimuli is a skill that will allow the child to concentrate, learn, and achieve their goals.